The Cohomology Annihilator of a Curve Singularity: Introduction

 The theory of cohomology annihilators have been investigated in a series of papers by Iyengar and Takahashi in the last decade.
 The authors have utilized cohomology annihilators in order to study generation of categories (abelian or triangulated).
 The aim of this paper is to study the theory of cohomology annihilators over Gorenstein rings.
 In this setting, the cohomology annihilator ideal is the annihilator of the stable category of maximal Cohen-Macaulay modules.

 We start by collecting some known facts about annihilation of a category which is linear over a commutative ring.
 This is the content of Section 2.
 We say that a ring element annihilates such a category if and only if it annihilates the endomorphism ring of every indecomposable object.
-We show that in the case of commutative Gorenstein rings, the annihilator of the stable category of maximal Cohen-Macaulay modules is the cohomology annihilator ideal.
-This is our main lemma.
-We also describe the annihilation in terms of complete resolutions and matrix factorizations.
+We show that in the case of commutative Gorenstein rings, the annihilator of the stable category of maximal Cohen-Macaulay modules is the cohomology annihilator ideal. \begin{lemma*}[\ref{mainlemma}] For a Gorenstein ring $R$, the cohomology annihilator ideal is the annihilator of $\sMCM(R)$. \end{lemma*} We also describe the annihilation in terms of complete resolutions and matrix factorizations.

 We devote Section 3 to examples.
 These examples and their relations to Jacobian ideals are the main motivation for this project.
 Indeed, it is known that for a reasonably large class of rings the cohomology annihilator ideal contains the Jacobian ideal.
 It is an observation due to Ragnar-Olaf Buchweitz that for one dimensional local rings of finite maximal Cohen-Macaulay type if the codimension of the Jacobian ideal is even, then the codimension of the cohomology annihilator ideal is exactly the half of the former.
 This observation, which was privately shared with the author of this paper, is the starting point of this project.
 We use the examples of this section in Section 6 when we talk about the stable annihilator of a noncommutative resolutions.